ceres-solver/ceres-solver/docs/source/building.rst

 It is possible to reduce the libraries needed to build Ceres and customize the build process by passing appropriate flags to ``CMake``.
 Use these flags only if you really know what you are doing.

-#. ``-DPROTOBUF=OFF``: ``protobuf`` is a large and complicated
-   dependency.
-If you do not care for the tests that depend on it and the logging support it enables, you can use this flag to turn it off.

 #. ``-DSUITESPARSE=OFF``: By default, Ceres will link to
    ``SuiteSparse`` if all its dependencies are present.
 Use this flag